 5. Research training options:

-You might be wondering on what to do with training options.
+You might be wondering about what to do with training options.
 Maybe there are no compiled procedures, manuals, or software videos you know of.
 So how do people get trained?
 Ask any other employees about this and see what they recommend.
 If this is your first employee, you are going to need to think a bit more and do some research on the good old internet to find YouTube videos or other training materials that make sense.

 Personally, I have given new employees a combination of demonstrating the system 1-2 times, asking them to try it while I watch, and then assigning them a 2-4 hour project to get used to the system when there have been no videos.